newt0/dohyolayer-sui-monorepo/docs/ja/pitch-slide.md

 - Keep text minimal and readable from distance
 - Use high-quality martial arts photography
 - Maintain consistent icon style throughout
-- Slides 4-5 should have video placeholders that can be replaced with actual demo videos
+- Slides 5-6 should have video placeholders that can be replaced with actual demo videos
 - Use animations sparingly, only for key transitions
 - Ensure all text is large enough to read in presentation mode
+- Slide 1 should have maximum visual impact as the opening
+- Slide 2 should establish team credibility with professional layout